 Safer® Brand The Pantry Pest® Pantry Moth Trap

 Protect your pantry!
-You could be bringing pantry moths into your house without knowing it This single pack of pantry moth traps (2 traps total) offers an economical and convenient natural pest control solution to moths flying around your pantry.
-Effective moth control starts and ends with the Safer® Brand.
+You could be bringing pantry moths into your house without knowing it.
+This pack of pantry moth traps (2 traps total) offers an economical and convenient natural pest control solution to moths flying around your pantry.
+Pantry moth control starts and ends with the Safer® Brand.

-The Safer® Brand The Pantry Pest® pantry moth trap controls moths that feed on flour, grains, and bird seed.
-This pantry moth trap should be used immediately if you think you have a moth infestation.
+The Safer® Brand The Pantry Pest® Pantry Moth Trap controls moths that feed on flour, grains and bird seed.
+This pantry moth trap should be deployed immediately if you see evidence of a moth infestation.

 Each pantry moth trap offers 400 square feet of protection.
 Each lure will last up to 3 months.
 Check your pantry moth traps regularly to ensure that they are functioning correctly and are not full.

 Directions for Use: